 Wattage: 50W

-The Cuisinart is a stylish, pretty-coloured, freeze-first machine which makes 1.4 litres of creamy, light ice cream quietly and effortlessly, as well as iced fruit desserts and sorbet.
+The highest-scoring Cuisinart model in our guide, this is a stylish, pretty-coloured, freeze-first machine that makes 1.4 litres of creamy, light ice cream quietly and effortlessly, as well as iced fruit desserts and sorbet.

 The machine is easy to assemble and in just minutes you’re ready to make ice cream.
 It also has two distinctly different paddles: one with two angled arms for churning ice cream, the other with six arms to mash and churn fresh fruit for smooth or chunky iced desserts, so you can really get the most out of this machine.
 The ice cream we made had a delicious, light and creamy consistency.